-Compound sentences and compound words are an easy and fun way to add interest to a sentence.
-By combining two thoughts in one sentence or word, you can add to the information you provide in your communication.
+Compound sentences and compound words are an easy way to add interest to a sentence.
+By combining two ideas in one sentence or word you can quickly provide all the information needed in your communication.

 Good writers will use different kinds of sentences to make their writing interesting and fluid.
 The text will sound choppy if too many simple sentences are used, and it will be complicated and hard to read if too many long, complex sentences are used.

-Following are explanations and examples of all three types of sentences: simple, complex and compound.
+Following are explanations and examples of three types of sentences: simple, complex and compound.

-- A complex sentence has one independent clause (sentence) and at least one dependent clause.
+- A complex sentence has one independent clause and at least one dependent clause.
 A dependent clause has a subject and verb, but is not a complete thought, so it cannot stand alone.
-These two clauses are joined by a marker word, like: after, although, as, as if, because, before, even if, even though, if, in order to, since, though, unless, until, whatever, when, whenever, whether, and while.
-An example is: “He went to the party after he did his chores.”
+These two clauses are joined by a marker word like: after, although, as, as if, because, before, even if, even though, if, in order to, since, though, unless, until, whatever, when, whenever, whether, and while.
+An example is: “He wasn't allowed to go to the party until he did his chores.”

 - A compound sentence has two simple sentences, or independent clauses.
 The clauses are connected in one of three ways:

-- With a comma - Example: "She ran quickly, but she still did not catch the escaping puppy."
+- With a coordinating conjunction.
+For example: "She ran quickly but still did not catch the escaping puppy."

 Construction of Compound Sentences